akamai/edgeworkers-examples/fast-autocomplete/README.md

 Using the EdgeWorker CLI the most popular search terms can be updated on a regular basis.

-This EdgeWorker needs to be activated for your autocomplete service.
-It takes the GET parameter `term=` and does a lookup in searchterms.js included in the budle.
-If a match is found we return the serialized JSON response, when there is no match the request is forwarded to origin.
+- This EdgeWorker needs to be activated for the path matching your autocomplete service.
+- It takes the GET parameter `term=` and does a lookup for the term in searchterms.js.
+- If a match is found we return the serialized JSON response, when there is no match the request is forwarded to origin.

 The example code uses JSON formats seen in [Jquery UI](https://jqueryui.com/autocomplete/) or [Awesomplete](https://leaverou.github.io/awesomplete/).